swoosh/swoosh/README.md

 ## Custom JSON Library

 By default, Swoosh ships with required dependency `Jason`.
-In the future we will change it to Elixir native `JSON` module.
+In the future, we will change it to the builtin `JSON` module in Elixir 1.18+.
 If you want to swap the default JSON library used by Swoosh, you can configure it in your `config/config.exs` file like this:

 ```elixir
 config :swoosh, :json_library, JSON
 ```

-In future major version, `Jason` will be removed from dependency list or become an optional dependency.
+In future major versions, `Jason` will be removed from the dependency list or become an optional dependency.

 ## Mailbox preview in the browser